Frequently Asked Questions

 Should I make reservations?

 Definitely!
 Regulation of the Cache la Poudre river increases your wilderness experience but trips fill up fast.
 Book your trip as early as possible to guarantee you get the date of your choice.
-Please ask our office staff about deposit rules for large groups over 14 people.
+Please ask our office staff about deposit rules for large groups of 14 or more people.

 Express Check in Information

-Please have all group members fill out and sign acknowledgement of risk form prior to your trip for express check-in.
+Please have all group members fill-out and sign an acknowledgement of risk form online prior to your trip for express check-in.
+Each adult on the trip will be required to sign their own acknowledgement of risk form, forms for minors will require a parents signature.
+Parents can include multiple children on the same form.
 Wetsuits and booties may also be purchased in advance to speed up check-in.

 How do I get there?